Vyral/mark-adams/_posts/2021-08-09-meet-wilma-adams-the-newest-member-of-our-family.md

 <center>&nbsp;</center>

-It’s been about a year now since Hound passed away, and we’ve been talking about getting another dog.
+It’s been 9 months now since Hound passed away, and we’ve been talking about getting another dog.
 Lisa’s really big on the adoption process, so I just wanted to share a bit about **how we ended up adopting Wilma.** We were expecting it to be easy, but it really wasn’t.

 We went to about three different rescues, and they all do it differently.
 At some agencies, you have to find a dog you want before you fill out the application.
 For others, you’d fill out an application and they’d match you with a dog, and this was what we did for Wilma.